grittyfrog/Macros/MarkdownMacros/M2S.md

 /echo Change to the macro
 ```

-Test line that shouldn't cause a change
+Test line that shouldn't cause a change.

+Another non-changing line